 - The general rule of thumb is to pair plain dark-coloured bikini tops like this Nasty Gal one* with lighter bottoms to optically balance out your hips and bust.

-- The wide straps and criss-cross details on Zara’s Textured Bikini Top will help you highlight your waist.
+- The printed fabric ties and criss-cross detailing on River Island’s Wraparound Bikini Top* will help to highlight your waist.

 9. Bottom Hourglass